-

 Nico and Beatrix Jungman, Norway, 1905

-The oldest dated mangle board is from 1566, and is kept in the Arnhem museum, according to the Musée des civilisations de l’Europe et de la Méditerranée.
+Originally this article said that the oldest dated mangle board was from 1566, and kept in the Arnhem museum, according to the Musée des civilisations de l’Europe et de la Méditerranée.
+In April 2011 Tonnis Prins kindly wrote to tell me about an even older one, from 1554, which is in the Zuiderzeemuseum in the Netherlands.

 During the sixteenth century the mangling board and roller came into general use.
 The idea spread from Holland, Denmark and northern Germany....
 The material was wrapped round the roller...which was placed on a flat table.
 The mangling board [was] then passed backwards and forwards over the roller until the fabric was smoothed.....The idea was exported by Dutch colonists, particularly to North America and South Africa.